Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Introduction

-We propose two integrated models leveraging both ARU and point count data to deliver superior accuracy and precision of abundance at a lower cost/effort than traditional methods (i.e., point counts).
+We propose two integrated models leveraging both ARU and point count data to deliver accurate and precise estimates of abundance.
 Our first model integrates acoustic vocalizations obtained from a clustering algorithm, point count data, and a subset of manually verified detections from the clustering algorithm as in \cite{Chambert2018}.
-Our second model uses only the clustering algorithm acoustic vocalizations and point count data and does not require validation of any acoustic data.
-Our integrated models consist of two sub-models for the acoustic and point count data linked through a joint likelihood (Figure~\ref{fig:modelDiagram}).
-The acoustic model is an extension of the model of \cite{Chambert2018} to estimate abundance rather than occupancy, using a formulation similar to the Royle-Nichols model to estimate abundance from detection/non-detection data \citep{royleNichols2003}.
+Our second model uses only the acoustic vocalizations and point count data and does not require validation of any acoustic data.
+Our integrated models consist of two sub-models for the acoustic and point count data linked through a joint likelihood framework \citep{Miller2019}.
+The acoustic model is an extension of the model of \cite{Chambert2018} to estimate abundance rather than occupancy by using acoustic vocalizations derived from a clustering algorithm and accounting for false positives directly in the model.
 The second component is the standard N-mixture model \citep{Royle2004} used to estimate abundance from repeated counts.
-We perform a simulation study to compare the ability of the acoustic model, the N-mixture model, and the two integrated models to estimate abundance under a wide-range of realistic scenarios.
-We subsequently apply all three models to estimate abundance and trends of the Eastern Wood-Pewee (\textit{Contopus virens}; EAWP) in a National Historic Park in Vermont, U.S.A. from 2013-2015.
+We perform a simulation study to compare the ability of the acoustic model, the N-mixture model, and the two integrated models to estimate abundance under a wide range of realistic scenarios.
+We subsequently apply all four models to estimate abundance and trends of the Eastern Wood-Pewee (\textit{Contopus virens}) in a National Historical Park in Vermont, U.S.A. from 2013-2015.
+Recent evidence suggests declines in Eastern Wood-Pewee across its range \citep{vtBirds}, which has led to widespread interest in monitoring the species and understanding the drivers of the decline \citep{audobonVermont}.
+The integrated models provide reliable estimates of abundance with minimal manual validation of acoustic data under a wide range of scenarios, suggesting our approach is an efficient monitoring alternative when point count data are sparse or when monitoring is focused on rare, elusive species.